minecraftforum/rules-archive/rules/global/rules.markdown

 * __Think Before Posting__

-    Sensible, well thought-out and legible posts help other users understand what you are trying to explain.
+    Sensible, well thought-out and legible posts help other members understand what you are trying to explain.

 * __Report Content__